BIDMCDigitalPsychiatry/LAMP-platform/docs/09-training/04-LAC/02-Clients/07-add_note.md

-# Add Additional Notes to Your DBT Diary Card
+# Add Additional Notes to the DBT Diary Card
 1. Log into the mindLAMP app or dashboard.
 2. Navigate to the Assess tab.
 3. Click on DBT Diary Card.![](../assets/feed.jpg)